 The main causes of distracted driving include:

-- Cell phone use
+- Cell phones

 Respect the rules of the road

 When driving a vehicle, make sure that you are always visible to other drivers and keep a safe distance between you and the vehicle in front of you.
-This will increase your chances of having enough reaction time in case something happens.